chuanqisun/blog/src/posts/20250703-streamlet.md

 But what if we could build UIs where data flows through the DOM like water through a riverbed?
 Each value finding its own path, updating only what needs to change.
 No virtual DOM.
 No diffing.
 No unnecessary re-renders.
 Just data flowing directly to where it's needed.

-This is the promise of compositional reactivity: building interfaces from streams that compose naturally at every layer.
+This is the promise of compositional reactivity: building interfaces from streams that compose naturally at every layer, separated by concern.

 ## Core Principles